ecadiena/ecadiena.github.io/essays/my-first-week.md

 ## My take on athletic software engineering

 Athletic Software Engineering is a term that I've never heard of prior to this class, but the more experience I get in this class the more I will be comfortable with this learning style.
 My first impression of this style felt pretty stressful and overwhelming, but I'm sure I will be able to get used to it.
-I can see this becoming very effective and helpful for us in our technical careers, so I'm excited to do more in this class!
+I can see this becoming very effective and helpful for us in our technical careers, so I'm excited to do more of these athletic exercises!